Lerma, Spain Guide

 Day Trips

-1 hour 30 minutes by car Santo Domingo de Silos is famous for its Benedictine monastery, renowned for its Romanesque cloister and Gregorian chant.
+Approximately 30 minutes by car Santo Domingo de Silos is renowned for its Benedictine monastery, famous for its Romanesque cloister and Gregorian chant.
 The peaceful atmosphere and stunning architecture make it a truly special place to visit.
-The surrounding countryside is also beautiful, offering opportunities for hiking and exploring.
+The village itself is also charming, with traditional stone houses and a relaxed pace of life.

 Travel Time